adelyashi/EEC201_FinalProject/README.md

 It was at this point that we realized that changing `num_centroids` had little to no positive effect on the outcome, so we settled for adjusting `thresh` accordingly.
 After several more trials, we achieved 100% accuracy with this dataset by using a truncation threshold of 0.8%.

 # Conclusion
 Through this project, we learned how to implement certain digital signal processing concepts and techniques in MATLAB to create a speaker recognition algorithm.
-One thing we could improve on in the future is creating a more efficient way to implement the algorithm with different folders of datasets.
+If we were to repeat this project in the future, one thing we could improve on is having a more diverse dataset with more speakers and a large variety of phonemes per speaker; this way, the codebook would be more accurate to each person's voice as a whole rather than a specific word.

 [^1]: Haytham Fayek, ["Speech Processing for Machine Learning: Filter banks, Mel-Frequency Cepstral Coefficients (MFCCs) and What's In-Between"](https://haythamfayek.com/2016/04/21/speech-processing-for-machine-learning.html#fn:1)